zadn/FantaHackathon/README.md

 ### 1. api/Accident (GET)

-Get the list of all accident.
+Get the list of all accidents.

 #### Example Response
 ```json